 Risk management is used in all industries to mitigate the probabilities of the loss of assets.
-Risk management identifies, evaluates, and prioritizes the frequency and magnitude of the potential probabilities of risk events.
-Risk management implements cost effective processes to use available resources to measure, minimize, and limit the impact and damage of both common and rare events while maintaining the chances for profitable opportunities.
+Its identifies, evaluates, and prioritizes the frequency and magnitude of the potential probabilities of risk events. risk reduction implements cost effective processes to use available resources to measure, minimize, and limit the impact and damage of both common and rare events while maintaining the chances for profitable opportunities.
 Negative events lead to losses and are quantified as risks and positive events that lead to profits are classified as opportunities.
-A risk management process tries to minimize risk exposure while not interfering with maximizing rewards.
+The process tries to minimize risk exposure while not interfering with maximizing rewards.
 Risks are always present and arise throughout the life cycle of a trader, investor, or business.

 Here are different types of risks to manage for:

 - Credit risk

 - Natural disasters

 A risk management method needs to be developed to fit the context of the user.
 Investors use it for financial portfolios while traders use it for active trades and positions.

 One of the main strategies to manage for risk and the uncertainties of negative outcomes is to avoid any unnecessary risk exposure or limit the loss or probability of the risk that is necessary by limiting the size of the exposure to any one risk.
 Also transferring risk or some of it to someone else by buying a hedge or insurance is one of the most basic elements of risk reduction.
 The opposite of risk-management is full exposure to an opportunity with no limit to the potential size of a loss if it doesn’t play out the way that it is expected.